Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 2. Wrote a proof that the problem is still NP-complete.

 The issue is, that doing either of these takes time.
-I did invest that time in the original discussion, before the limitations where introduced and so far, I did not get around to doing it with them in place.
+I did invest that time in the original discussion, before the limitations were introduced and so far, I did not get around to doing it with them in place.
 Maybe someone else has, or will.